Hey Whatcha Been Listening To?

 Land of Talk

 This one was a legend when I discovered them about 6 years ago.
 Those who know about them, know, not sure if they are going up or down in the eternal popularity seesaw, but the music just feels completely timeless and infinite.
 I honestly don't know how they do it.
 I don't even know how to describe the persona, except that I can hear it immediately on every new track.
 It's something about that marriage between production chemistry, and the raw songwriting.
-The closest I can think of is what would happen if Frank Zappa and Stevie Knicks had a non-binary child who was a tortured poet in working-class Montreal.
+The closest I can think of is what would happen if Frank Zappa and Stevie Nicks had a non-binary child who was a tortured poet in working-class Montreal.

 Trixie Whitley